c-bertran/42-exam-shell/README.md

 - checkUpdate `boolean` : Checks if a new version is available
 - checkLib `boolean` : Checks if the necessary libraries are installed
 - signature `boolean` : Print the application's logo and signature
-- exam `string` : Id of the exam
+- challenge `string` : Id of the challenge
 - lang `string` : Selected lang ('en_US', 'fr_FR')
 - options.doom `boolean` : All work and git is reset if grademe failed
 - options.infinite `boolean` : There is no time limit anymore

-## Create or install custom exam
+## Create or install custom challenge
-Starting with version `0.3.0` examshell allows you to create your own exams in a simple and concise way.
+Starting with version `0.3.0` codeshell allows you to create your own challenges in a simple and concise way.
-If you want to share your exam, don't hesitate to open a issue with the exam label so that it can be added to a list.
+If you want to share your challenge, don't hesitate to open a issue with the challenge label so that it can be added to a list.

-### Install a custom exam
+### Install a custom challenge
-1. Create a `exams` directory in the root of the application, or launch `./examshell -C`
+1. Create a `challenges` directory in the root of the application, or launch `./codeshell -C`
-2. Paste custom exam in this directory
+2. Paste custom challenge in this directory
-3. Start application, if exam is correct, it will appear in the selection list
+3. Start application, if challenge is correct, it will appear in the selection list

-### Create a custom exam
+### Create a custom challenge
-You can create custom exam by adding new exercises: [Contributing](CONTRIBUTING.md)
+You can create custom challenges by adding new exercises: [Contributing](CONTRIBUTING.md)

 ## Contributor
-Thanks to you and your help, examshell is getting better every day.
+Thanks to you and your help, codeshell is getting better every day.
 I would like to thank those people who gave their time 🧡

 <div align="center">
 	<a href="https://github.com/Filoji">